3BK/s3-put/docs/SECURITY.md

 ### Stdout

-One JSON result record per invocation containing: status, source, bucket, key, size, etag, content_type, upload_method, parts (if multipart), and duration_ms.
+One JSON result record per invocation.
+When `--kmac-key` is used, `kmac512_384` is included.
+When not used, the field is omitted.

 ### Stderr